smushy64/museum/README.md

 Testbed and game code are compiled with clang++, C++20 standard.

-No libraries are used with the exception of system libraries ( Win32, OpenGL etc. )*
+No libraries are used with the exception of system libraries ( Win32, OpenGL etc. )

-*: currently using [stb_truetype](https://github.com/nothings/stb/blob/master/stb_truetype.h) for font rendering

 ## Project Goals
 - Cross platform game engine (Windows, Linux, Mac, WebAssembly)